React requires some initial setup before we can get going with the app. In this lesson, we will use

 create-react-app package available to us over

--g there to install that globally.
+npm i create-react-app -g to install globally.
 I've already got that installed.
 I'm going to go ahead and use the tool that is provided to us, which is

 $ npm i create-react-app -g